 How to Overcome Rising Turnover Rates

-- Attract talent by providing competitive benefits and salary ranges (otherwise you lose to other growing BPO companies)
+- Attract talent by providing competitive benefits and salary ranges (otherwise, you lose to other growing BPO companies)

 A Glassdoor report shows that 57% percent of respondents confirm that salary and benefits are the leading factors in deciding to accept a job offer or not.

-For example, in transferring jobs, employees do a cost-benefit analysis and see what they can gain if they transfer to another company.
+For example, employees do a cost-benefit analysis in transferring jobs and see what they can gain if they transfer to another company.
 There is always the chance of losing a good employee to a competitor.

 Thus, continuously reevaluating your salary and benefits package can help you to attract and keep high performers.
 This is especially true in a market where companies are beginning to offer competitive salaries and benefits for great hires.